Why ‘Magic Orange’?

 • Fostering a commercial culture in the organisation, in order to introduce broader financial conversations between stakeholders;

 • Provide cost transparency to stakeholders, so that they can understand the details and drivers behind the numbers, in order to make more effective decisions

 So how does our company marry the three key practices – accountability, commercialization and transparency – with the business stakeholders’ needs?
 We do this through the delivery of a world-class tool set, wrapped in a framework we term Technology Business Management (TBM).

 Business stakeholders need to understand how they can control and influence shared service spend, so they can form an alliance and work together to get more from the orange.
 This, in turn, can only happen if each shared service is able to articulate the value of what it delivers and where there is a capability to translate its spend into value.

-Therefore, all shared services need to deliver against a product and services catalogue and provide internal consumers with an itemised bill for these products and services.
-As this is done, these shared services move from an expense centre to being a service provider and ultimately become business partners.
+Therefore, all shared services need to deliver against a product and services catalogue and provide internal consumers with an itemized bill for these products and services.
+As this is done, these shared services move from an expense center to being a service provider and ultimately become business partners.

 It is this, more than anything else, that will help you to get yet another glass of juice from that orange.